-I would like to request a traffic study on Bancrott Drive to find out if the traffic on Bancroft Drive is already at full capacity for a low density residential area.
+I would like to request a traffic study on Bancroft Drive Is already at full capacity for a low density residential area.

-Has there been any traffic study on Bancroff Drive before March 2020 when the Federal + Provincial governments were often giving orders for lock down of business, schools, ote a giving orders for self isolation?
+Has there been any traffic study on Bancroft Drive before March 2020 when the Federal + Provincial governments were often giving orders for lockdown of business, schools, etc a giving orders for self isolation?
 During these times of government-ordered self isolation, a traffic study would hardly be accurate.